 EOF

 This file configures the core logic of the HPBE.
-Create server.conf and paste the template below.
+Create server.conf, paste the template below, and replace the placeholder values with your own secrets and URLs.

 sudo tee server.conf > /dev/null << 'EOF'